 - Loyal will protect siblings when push comes to shove.

 - Intelligent.
-Is able to problem solve like no other kid I know, quick to learn time and money problems.
+Can problem-solve like no other kid I know, quick to learn time and money problems.

 - Quick thinkers, you can’t pull the wool over his eyes or dupe him.
-From a very young age, my son knew if I was fibbing to him and he would pull me up about it!
+My son knew if I were fibbing to him from a very young age, he would pull me up about it!

 - Good at problem-solving and enjoys finding a solution to any problem